 Sounds like a lot, right?

 Spoiler alert: it is!

 Set up a Therapist Google My Business Listing

 Sometimes known as “Google My Business,” it’s that box that comes up to the right side of a Google search that has reviews, photos, a map, and more.

-Your local business listings are a key part of local SEO.
+Your local business listings are a key part of local SEO and therapist marketing.
 Getting a local business listing is easy and free – all you need is a Google account to sign up.
 Start by heading to google.com/business, then follow the steps outlined there.